 This page is a collection of materials for you to browse.
-Some of them have been provided by the GHRSSTers, some of them are of external source.
-Some of them are very much “science” only, some of them are showing cross collaborations with other disciplines.
-Enjoy our collection!
+Some of them have been provided by the GHRSSTers, and some of them are from external sources.
+Some of them are very much “science” only, and some of them are showing cross-collaborations with other disciplines.

 OpenOceanCloud Whitepaper: Crowdsourcing Inputs

 Provided by Chelle Gentemann, GHRSST Science Team member